comunica/Article-SSWS2020-AMF/content/evaluation.md

 Our results have shown that even though total query evaluation times for the AMF-aware algorithms are mostly lower, the diefficiency values are typically lower, which means that results come in at a lower rate.
-The reason for this can be seen when analyzing the times at which each query result arrives, as can be seen in [](#plot_query_times_F3).
+The reason for this can be seen when analyzing the times at which each query result arrives, as can be seen in [](#plot_query_times_F3), but is observable for other queries as well.
 This figure shows that the time-until-first-result is higher for BGP-based AMF algorithms.
-This is because the BGP-based algorithms tend to use larger AMFs, which introduces a bottleneck when requesting them over HTTP.
+This is because the BGP-based algorithms tends to use larger AMFs, which introduces a bottleneck when requesting them over HTTP.
 Even though we have this overhead, the gains we get from this are typically worth it, as results come in much faster once the AMFs have been downloaded.
-This behaviour is observable for most queries.
+Our HTTP bandwidth experiment results confirm this, and show that higher bandwidths lead to even more performance gains for the BGP-level algorithms.

 Future work: dynamically switching between algos to start producing results asap.
 {:.todo}